Alex Sanabia

-Alejandro “Alex” Sanabia (born September 8, 1988) is a right-handed pitcher for the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Florida/Miami Marlins.
+Alejandro “Alex” Sanabia (born September 8, 1988) is a right-handed professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Florida/Miami Marlins.

+Early life

+Sanabia was born in San Diego, California on September 8, 1998.
+He attended Castle Park High School in Chula Vista, California.
+As a senior in 2006, Sanabia earned first-team All-CIF San Diego Section Division II honors and was named the Metro Conference Pitcher of the Year.

 Career

 Florida/Miami Marlins

 Prior to playing professionally, Sanabia attended Castle Park High School in Chula Vista, California.
-He was drafted by the Florida Marlins in the 32nd round of the 2006 amateur draft and began his professional career that season, playing for the GCL Marlins.
-With them, he went 3-1 with a 3.24 ERA in 11 relief appearances.
-He pitched for the Jamestown Jammers in 2007, going 2-6 with a 5.13 ERA in 15 starts.
-In 2008 with the Greensboro Grasshoppers, he went 5-5 with a 4.93 ERA in 19 starts.
-With the Jupiter Hammerheads in 2009, Sanabia went 9-5 with a 3.45 ERA in 19 games (18 starts).
-He began the 2010 season with the Jacksonville Suns, going 5-1 with a 2.03 ERA in 14 starts prior to his call up.
+He was drafted by the Florida Marlins in the 32nd round of the 2006 amateur draft and began his professional career that season, playing for the rookie–level Gulf Coast League Marlins.
+With them, Sanabia went 3–1 with a 3.24 ERA and 16 strikeouts in 11 relief appearances.
+He pitched for the Low–A Jamestown Jammers in 2007, going 2–6 with a 5.13 ERA and 69 strikeouts in 15 starts.
+In 2008 with the Single–A Greensboro Grasshoppers, Sanabia went 5–5 with a 4.93 ERA and 75 strikeouts across 19 starts.
+With the High–A Jupiter Hammerheads in 2009, Sanabia went 9-5 with a 3.45 ERA and 68 strikeouts over 19 games (18 starts).
+He began the 2010 season with the Double–A Jacksonville Suns, going 5–1 with a 2.03 ERA with 65 strikeouts in 14 starts prior to his call up.